zanerock/cloudsite/site/docs/get-started/your-first-site.md

 ## Summary

 That's about it.
 If you don't have a static website already, we suggest you look at the [website development guides](/docs/category/website-development) and go from there.
-You can also refer to the [common use cases guide](/docs/user-guides/common-use-cases) for an idea of what kinds of things you can do with the tool.
+You can also refer to the [common use cases guide](/docs/user-guides/common-use-cases) for an idea of what kinds of things you can do with the tool and the [Command Line Reference](/docs/user-guides/command-line-reference) for documentation on all the Cloudsite commands and options.